Depressant: Carbamates

-Side effects of carbamates include drowsiness, dizziness, headache, diarrhea, nausea, flatulence, liver failure, poor coordination, nystagmus, abuse, dizziness, weakness, nervousness, euphoria, overstimulation, and dependence.
+Side effects of carbamates include drowsiness, dizziness, headache, diarrhea, nausea, flatulence, liver failure, poor coordination, nystagmus, abuse, weakness, nervousness, euphoria, overstimulation, and dependence.
 Uncommon but potentially severe adverse reactions include hypersensitivity reactions such as Stevens–Johnson syndrome, embryo-fetal toxicity, stupor, and coma.
 It is not recommended to use most carbamates, like carisoprodol, for a long time, as physical and psychological dependence do occur.

 Meprobamate was launched in 1955.
-It quickly became the first popular psychotropic drug in America, becoming popular in Hollywood and gaining fame for its seemingly miraculous effects.
-It has since been marketed under more than 100 trade names, including Amepromat, Quivet, and Zirpon.
+It became the first psychotropic drug in America, gaining fame in Hollywood for its seemingly miraculous effects.
+It has since been marketed under 100 trade names, including Amepromat, Quivet, and Zirpon.
 Carisoprodol, which metabolizes into meprobamate and is still used mainly for its muscle relaxant effects, can potentially be abused.
 Its mechanism of action is very similar to that of barbiturates, alcohol, methaqualone, and benzodiazepines.
 Carisoprodol allosterically modulates and directly activates the human α1β2γ2 GABAAR (GABA_{A}) in the central nervous system, similar to barbiturates.
 This causes chloride channels to open, allowing chloride to flood into the neuron.
 This slows down communication between neurons and the nervous system.
 Unlike benzodiazepines, which increase the frequency of the chloride channel opening, carisoprodol increases the duration of channel opening when GABA is bound.
 GABA is the main inhibitory neurotransmitter in the nervous system, which causes its depressant effects.

 Carbamates are fatal in overdose, which is why many have been replaced with benzodiazepines.
-Symptoms are similar to a barbiturate overdose and typically include difficulty thinking, poor coordination, decreased levels of consciousness, and a decreased effort to breathe (respiratory depression).
+Symptoms are similar to a barbiturate overdose and typically include confusion, poor coordination, decreased levels of consciousness, and a decreased effort to breathe (respiratory depression).
 An overdose is more likely to be fatal when mixed with another depressant that suppresses breathing.